-than it did in August, would there be accelerated operations.
-The purposes.
-Mr. McCone said that he was sure it was and referred to Mr. Kirkpatrick who read from on their expanding activities in June, noting the additional positions were activated in June and the fact that/there some established near Santiago de Cuba.
+11. Mr. Gray then asked if the situation in January looks different than it did in August, would there be accelerated operations.
+The Director said he would re-open the whole question if that was the case.
+Mr. Pace returned to the subject of Guantanamo and said that in his opinion if effective use could be made of it this should be done regardless of policy inhibitions.
+Dr. Killian asked if purposes.
+Mr. McCone said that he was sure it was and referred to Mr. Kirkpatrick who read from on their expanding activities in June, noting the additional positions were 24 activated in June and the fact that/there some established near Santiago de Cuba.